RutvijBhutaiya/The-Famous-Titanic-Study/README.md

 tt$Age_Months = as.numeric(tt$Age_Months)
 ```

-For the Titanic passenger Survival study we created Dev (Study) and Val (test) dataset.
-Here, we decided to create a testing / Val dataset for missing values for the dependent variable 'Survived'.

-And the Ratio from the Dev(Study) dataset for Survived and Not Survived passenger is 0: 61.6 and 1: 38.3
+And the Ratio from the  dataset for Survived and Not Survived passenger is 0: 61.6 and 1: 38.3

 ```
-## Development (Study) dataSet and Validation (Test) dataset

-val = subset(tt, is.na(tt$Survived))

-dev = na.omit(tt)
-attach(dev)

 ## Ratio : Survived 1 and 0